ZakheniAnalyst/SQL-Project/README.md

 Track monthly revenue totals to observe growth patterns, seasonal changes, or dips in sales.

 ---

+# Business Value

+The insights from this project enable the restaurant to:

+-Promote best-selling and high-revenue items
+-Review or remove items that do not sell
+-Optimize pricing tiers and menu structure
+-Improve staff scheduling during peak hours
+-Support future menu launches with historical evidence

+## Strategic Recommendations

+-Promote top-performing items through featured placements and meal bundles -Rationalize the menu by reviewing or removing unsold items -Leverage premium pricing where customers already show willingness to pay -Optimize staffing levels during identified peak hours -Use daily and monthly trends to guide inventory planning and promotions

 ## 🛠️ SQL Skills Demonstrated